PEOPLE HAVE BEEN ASKING SOME QUESTIONS PLUS I HAVE SOME RESOURCE LINKS FOR YOU BELOW.

-McDonald Wildlife Photography I have known Joe and Mary Ann McDonald for many years and highly recommend their photo tours and digital photography courses.
+McDonald Wildlife Photography I have known Joe and Mary Ann McDonald for many years and recommend their photo tours and digital photography courses.

 Wild4Photographic Safaris Stu Porter is a great photographer and the only tour guide in South Africa with vehicles that are set-up specifically for serious photographers.
 Stu also does tours in other African countries.

 Joseph Van Os Photo Safaris may well be the largest company offering nature photography tours to locations around the world.

 Franz Photo Dale Franz is a great photographer who leads photo tours in Wyoming and Alaska.